mmoran0032/essentials/README.md

 Bootstrap (`git@github.com:twbs/bootstrap.git`) is just a preset CSS template.
 I have it for my testing site (following the book), but look into LESS/SCSS for actual customization.

+In addition, I'm also installing Flask (`git@github.com:mitsuhiko/flask.git`), which is a microframework for websites, similar to Django but very lightweight.
+I think if I do more web stuff (online visualization?), then I may go with this instead.
+The ML book I'm going through has a section on it too.

 ROOT